TMJ Treatment - El Segundo, CA

 Are You Waiting for a Solution to Your TMJ Pain?

-TMJ syndrome or TMD (temporomandibular joint disorders) are painful conditions that many people simply live with because they do not realize there are treatments available.
-At our dental center, we not only diagnosis patients for TMJ, but also develop individualized plans to reduce the daily discomfort.
+TMJ syndrome or TMD (temporomandibular joint disorder) is a painful condition that many people simply live with because they do not realize there are treatments available.
+At our dental center, we not only diagnosis patients with TMJ, but also develop individualized plans to reduce the daily discomfort.

 Improve your quality of life by finally getting care for your TMJ with the help of Dr. Hossein Javid and our team.Contact Us About a Free Consultation

 TMJ, or the temporomandibular joint, is responsible for opening, closing and moving the jaw from side to side.
 When this joint get inflamed or damaged it adds stress to the joint and nerves, causing pain to radiate from the joint to other parts of your head, neck and upper torso.

 How Can You Tell If You Have TMD?

 TMJ syndrome is not a condition that can be self-diagnosed, although you might suspect you have TMJ if you notice any of these symptoms:

 - Jaw clicking or locking, especially when you open wide.